jeromeguillaume/insomnia-plugin-hashicorp-vault-secrets/README.md

   "HASHICORP_TOKEN": "** TO_BE_REPLACED **"
 }
 ```
-In HashiCorp: create a KV secret (or mount), a secret and a JSON
+In HashiCorp: create a KV secret (or mount), a secret and a JSON.

 For instance:
 - KV secret (or mount): `keycloak_v2`